 Hjálparsveit skáta í Reykjavík, or REY-SAR for short, is Iceland’s oldest land search and rescue team.
-It was founded by members of the Icelandic Scout Association over 80 years ago and has stayed strong ever since.
+It was founded by members of the Icelandic Scout Association in 1932 and has stayed strong ever since.
 These founding members had frequently been called upon in the previous years to assist authorities when their alpine and mountaineering skills were needed in incidents involving lost and/or injured people and they felt they needed to organize in order to maximize the effectiveness of their response, thus founding REY-SAR in 1932.
 The team has been one of Iceland’s largest SAR teams ever since.
 REY-SAR is and has always been a volunteer operation.
 Its members provide almost all the funding needed for the operation of the team via all kinds of volunteer work.
 This offers the team total autonomy when defining its goals, objectives and scope of operation.

 REY-SAR operates on land with an emphasis on the following disciplines: search, rescue and medical.
 These three major disciplines are supported by ten divisions including first aid, mountaineering, search techniques, automotive, base camp and natural disaster response.
 REY-SAR also has a very effective winter first response including snowmobiles and a large snowcat.
 It owns and maintains a diverse fleet of trucks and vehicles, many of which have been extensively modified and adapted for use in SAR operations.